-Often the culminating experience for our youngest campers, our one-night expedition takes campers to our on-site campsite to spend a night in the wilderness.
+Often the culminating experience for our youngest campers, our one-night camp out takes campers to our on-site campsite to spend a night in the wilderness.
 They work together to select a campsite, set up their tents, find water, cook meals—all skills they can take with them on future expeditions.

 In collaboration with an offsite provider, our youngest campers learn horsemanship skills, including safety around horses, grooming techniques and how to saddle and bridle.
-After saddling up and learning to steer, they go for a trail ride in the woods.
+They also learn the amazing art of equestrian vaulting.
+After saddling up and learning to steer, they go for an extended and supervised ride.

-Campers build their teamwork skills throughout the entire camp experience, playing getting-to-know-you games and taking on low ropes course challenges to build strong bonds with their group and develop communication skills, patience, empathy and self-confidence.
+Campers build teamwork skills and take on low ropes course challenges to build strong bonds with their group.
+Throughout, they develop communication skills, patience, empathy and self-confidence.

 Campers spend their first two or three days on stand up paddleboards where they will get comfortable balancing on their board, learning paddle strokes and practicing rescue techniques.
 Stand up paddleboarding is loved by many for its convenience, overall strength building, and incredible views.